Chaco Z/1 Classic Sport Sandals · โ˜… 4.7 Top Pick Check price on Amazon →

 Plan for 2 weeks of gradual wear.
 The strap webbing softens and the buckle pressure points fade after about 10 to 15 wears.

 Yes.
-Chaco's factory ReChaco program rewebs and resoles the sandal for about $40 to $60, which extends the life by an additional 5-plus years.
+Chaco's factory ReChaco program rewebs and resoles the sandal for the price which extends the life by an additional 5-plus years.

 Taylor Quinn